d3rky/pyday2022-bcn/docs/instruction.md

     Done 10000 in 24 second(s)
     ```

-1. Was it exactly that you expected?
-I think no. Well, you found the bug in Postgres with unicode dot symbol.
+1. Was it exactly what you expected?
+I think not.
+Well, you found the bug in Postgres with the Unicode dot symbol.
 Well, but that's the Postgres.
 Let's take a look at our code one more time and improve the fuzzing test.
-The goal of the fuzzer to generate wrong, incorrect and strange data.
+The goal of the fuzzer is to generate wrong, incorrect, and abnormal data.
 Open the `fuzz_drf_example/account/models.py` file.
-See, that the name has limitation of 10 symbols.
-What if fuzzer in half of attempts tried to generate the more symbols?
+See, that the name has the limitation of 10 symbols.
+What if fuzzer in half of the attempts tried to generate more symbols?

-1. In file `fuzz_drf_example/fuzz.py` replace the number of generated unicode strings for name property from 10 to 20.
+1. In file `fuzz_drf_example/fuzz.py` replace the number of generated Unicode strings for the name property from 10 to 20.
     ```
     def run_fuzzing(data):
         ...